iaiamomo/TSC-mdp-experiments/README.md

-# Orchestration of services in Smart Manufacturing through automated synthesis - Stochastic policy approaches
+# Orchestration of services in Smart Manufacturing through automated synthesis - Stochastic policy-based approaches

-Repository containing the case studies and the experimental results of the stochastic policy approaches (target automata and LTLf) for the paper "Orchestration of services in Smart Manufacturing through automated synthesis".
+Repository containing the case studies and the experimental results of the stochastic policy-based approaches (target automata and LTLf) for the paper "Orchestration of services in Smart Manufacturing through automated synthesis".

 ## Experiments